Wilson Chowdhry hands over payment for Thai classes for one of the church projects supported by the BPCA.

 Asylum seekers in Bangkok, Thailand are being re-persecuted by the authorities who simply do not want outsiders in their midst even of they have a genuine application for asylum lodged with the United Nations High Commissioner for Refugees (UNHCR).

 Police and immigration officers have collaborated on several sting operations to jail and then detain both UNHCR registered asylum seekers and refugees repeatedly as they try to ‘cleanse their country of undesirables’.

 Sadly for many Pakistani Christians the debilitating process and lifelong sentence within the brutal and unforgiving IDC’s has led to them returning to Pakistan.
 There is evidence of one man being beaten up severely as a consequence of repatriation to Pakistan and one man being arrested on arrival, jailed and later convicted of blasphemy or which he is now serving time in a brutal Pakistani jail.

 The church correspondent who asked not be named shared his fears about the recent raids, he said:

 Chairman of the British Pakistani Christian Association, Wilson Chowdhry, said:

-"Thai authorities seem adamant they will remove every last Pakistani Christian asylum seekers form their midst and are becoming more aggressive as the years pass on.
-This targetting of churches and the raid a few days ago that took place on a public transport bus are clear indicators of their no-tolerance position.
+“Thai authorities seem adamant they will remove every last Pakistani Christian asylum seekers form their midst and are becoming more aggressive as the years pass on.
+This targeting of churches and the raid a few days ago that took place on a public transport bus are clear indicators of their no-tolerance position.

 “Despite clear evidence of persecution in Pakistan the western world and Thailand continue to ignore the plight of Christians who escape the country.
 This has left many Pakistani Christian asylum seekers stranded or re-persecuted across the globe.